AradhyaStuti/UshaMeetX-Full-Stack-WebRTC-Video-Conferencing-Platform/README.md

 ## Running locally

-You’ll need MongoDB running and a `.env` file in `backend/` based on the example.
-Redis is optional — if it’s not there, the app just keeps state in memory.
+Make sure MongoDB is running, then copy `backend/.env.example` to `backend/.env` and fill in the connection string.
+Redis is optional; without it the server just keeps room state in memory.

 ```bash
 cd backend  && npm install && npm run dev